1991 Bausch & Lomb Championships

-The 1991 Bausch & Lomb Championships was a women's tennis tournament played on outdoor clay courts at the Amelia Island Plantation on Amelia Island, Florida in the United States that was part of Tier II of the 1991 WTA Tour.
-It was the 12th edition of the tournament and was held from April 8 through April 14, 1991.
-Gabriela Sabatini won the singles title.
+The 1991 Bausch & Lomb Championships was a women's tennis tournament played on outdoor clay courts at the Amelia Island Plantation on Amelia Island, Florida in the United States.
+It was part of Tier II of the 1991 WTA Tour and marked the 12th edition of the tournament.
+The event took place from April 8 through April 14, 1991.
+Gabriela Sabatini emerged as the singles champion.